bdougall/TranQuality/finetuning_indicBERT/README.md

 ## 5. Error analysis <a name="error"></a>
 In these notebook we will explore where the model is misclassifying and provide some thematic reasons for them.
-We will not delve into detailed scientific analysis though.
-It for the next chapter of this project ;)
+We will not delve into detailed scientific analysis though but save it for the next chapter of this project.

 ### Tamil <a name="5tamil"></a>
 [`5a.error-analysis-ta.ipynb`](5a.error-analysis-ta.ipynb)